opengisch/QField-docs/documentation/reference/qfieldcloud/jobs.en.md

     - Any of the triggering conditions described on this page might change without notice.
     - All jobs must finish within 10 minutes or they will result in a timeout error and will be terminated.

+!!! info
+    If you are looking for technical details how Jobs work, check the [Job Queue documentation](./architecture.md#job-queue).

 ## Job types

 ### Process project file (`process_projectfile`) job